saurabh29r/wikipedia_search_usingAPI/README.md

 # wikipedia_search_usingAPI
-In this Application , fetch data by using an API and fetch methods Added the result section dynammically as per results Redirected the result page to new tab.
+In this Application , fetched the data by using an API and fetch methods Added the result section dynammically as per results Redirected the result page to new tab.